 The intention of this research is to

 – Display all relevant data for everybody to see

 – Use data analysis to determine optimal settings

 – Refine the systems and come up with new, robust prototypes that are ready for wide-scale adoption.

-In partnership with WBCSD, three world top universities, global corporate backers, and schools in our region, we will start a research project late 2016 in order to optimize the UNESCO-endorsed wastewater gardens.
+In partnership with WBCSD, three world top universities, global corporate backers, and schools in our region, LooLa started a research project late 2016 in order to optimize the UNICEF-endorsed wastewater gardens.
 This project has resulted in a (cost)optimized version, called the Safe Water Garden or SWG for short

 To show that it is possible to run a successful tourism business built on the following principles: